Sulfacetamide and Prednisolone

 Concerns related to adverse effects:

-• Blood dyscrasias: Severe reactions including agranulocytosis, aplastic anemia and other blood dyscrasias have occurred with sulfonamides (regardless of route).
+• Blood dyscrasias: Severe reactions including agranulocytosis, aplastic anemia, and other blood dyscrasias have occurred with sulfonamides (regardless of route); fatalities have occurred (rare).
 Discontinue at the first sign of serious reaction.

-• Dermatologic reactions: Severe reactions including Stevens-Johnson syndrome and toxic epidermal necrolysis have occurred with sulfonamides (regardless of route).
+• Dermatologic reactions: Severe reactions including Stevens-Johnson syndrome and toxic epidermal necrolysis have occurred with sulfonamides (regardless of route); fatalities have occurred (rare).
 Discontinue at first sign of rash.

-• Hepatic necrosis: Fatalities associated with fulminant hepatic necrosis have occurred with sulfonamides (regardless of route).
+• Hepatic necrosis: Severe reactions, including fulminant hepatic necrosis have occurred with sulfonamides (regardless of route); fatalities have occurred (rare).
 Discontinue at first sign of serious reaction.

 • Infection: Steroids may mask infection or enhance existing ocular infection; prolonged use may result in secondary infections due to immunosuppression.
 Corticosteroids should not be used to treat ocular herpes simplex.
 Fungal infection should be suspected in any patient with persistent corneal ulceration who has received corticosteroids.

 • Ocular effects: Prolonged use of steroids may result in glaucoma and injury to the optic nerve.
 Visual defects in acuity and field of vision and posterior subcapsular cataract formation may occur.
-Use with caution in presence of glaucoma (steroids increase intraocular pressure).
+Acute anterior uveitis may occur in susceptible patients, primarily black patients.
+Use with caution in patients with glaucoma (steroids increase intraocular pressure).
 Perforation may occur with topical steroids in diseases which thin the cornea or sclera.
-Steroid use may delay healing after cataract surgery.
+Steroid use may delay healing after cataract surgery and increase the incidence of filtering blebs.
 Intraocular pressure should be monitored if this product is used >10 days.

 • Dry eye: Use with caution in patients with severe dry eye.

-• Contact lens wearers: Products may contain benzalkonium chloride which may be adsorbed by contact lenses; remove contacts prior to administration.
+• Contact lens wearers: May contain benzalkonium chloride which may be adsorbed by contact lenses; remove contacts prior to administration.

 Dosage form specific issues: